Hereditary angioedema: Research

+Deucrictibant is a bradykinin receptor B2 antagonist which is currently in phase 3 clinical trials for the treatment of hereditary angioedema.

 Society and culture

-There are national associations for HAE patients and their families in a number of countries around the world.
+There are national associations for HAE patients and their families in several countries globally.
 Many of these national associations are members of the global organization Hereditary Angioedema International (HAEI).
-HAEI raises awareness about hereditary angioedema as well as facilitating coordination of research regarding the condition.
+HAEI raises awareness of hereditary angioedema and facilitates coordination of research regarding the condition.
+A 2026 investment report indicated a "growing interest among drugmakers in hereditary angioedema".

 The US Hereditary Angioedema Association (HAEA) is a non-profit advocacy organization serving people with HAE and their caregivers.
 The association is a community of people affected by HAE and their loved ones who are leading the fight in HAE research, advocacy, and finding a cure.
-Through a passionate commitment to the HAE community, the HAEA offers a wide variety of services and resources that further HAE education, clinical research, community engagement, access to medications, personalized support networks, and a wide range of services to help people living with HAE lead a normal life.
+Through a passionate commitment to the HAE community, the HAEA offers a wide variety of services and resources that further HAE education, clinical research, community engagement, access to medications, personalized support networks, and various services to help people living with HAE lead a normal life.

 Each year on 16 May, the HAEi, the HAEA, and the HAE community raise awareness of HAE with the international HAE day.